antoinecollas/Entropic_Wasserstein_Component_Analysis/README.md

 # Entropic Wasserstein Component Analysis

+/!\ It is preferable to use the implementation of EWCA available in [POT](https://github.com/PythonOT/POT) (see `ot.dr` module).

-This repository hosts Python code for the numerical experiments of the the associated [arXiv paper](https://arxiv.org/abs/2303.05119).
+This repository hosts Python code for the numerical experiments of the associated [arXiv paper](https://arxiv.org/abs/2303.05119).

 ## Run numerical experiments